 “Not the local emperor, the EVIL emperor in this faraway place!”

 As you can imagine, I could care less about killing someone that a stranger told me is evil without any details.

-In another campaign the Dungeon Master a character that we were all friends with, and we were helping find his brothers.
-We understandably motivated to kill the villain when we discovered one brother was murdered.
+In another campaign the Dungeon Master had a character that we were all friends with, and we were helping find his brothers.
+We were understandably motivated to kill the villain when we discovered one brother was murdered.

 It’s better to show the villain is evil by having them do something mean.
 Sounds simple but can be hard.
 Have a corrupt politician that’s trying to close a local business the players like.
 Have some bandits begin to threaten the innkeeper that just fed the party.

 Going along with my story arc plan, it is usually better to have a different villain in each arc.
 But it’s great if you can connect all of them to the players’ backstories or to a main villain left for the final arc.

 This gives you the chance to develop multiple villains.
 From the perspective of a writer, this is great because it gives you a chance to cut the current arc short and move to a new arc with a 500% cooler villain.
 You may think “but my villain is the coolest!” but someday you’ll end up accidentally naming a villain a Korean profanity or something.
 All it takes is one stupid nickname to make it impossible to take a villain seriously.

 If you try to focus on the main villain too early, your players are just going to speedrun to the final boss fight from the very beginning.
 Now many Dungeon Masters will counter by making the players’ plans fall apart.
 However, from the players’ perspective they feel betrayed and just give up making plans.

 Villains Make the Story